balantaim/spring-computerstore/README.md

     <li>Disable DB services (We are using database outside from AWS cloud)</li>
     <li>Disable Alarm service</li>
     <li>Add role to the environment (Check how to create a new role below)</li>
+    <li>Configure: Processor type x86_64 and Instance types t3.nano (2 CPU and 512mgb RAM).
+This is recommended setup for this project.</li>
     <li>Upload the jar file when the environment is ready</li>
 </ol>